cynixx3/third-party-miner-installer-for-ethos/README.md

 ```
 globalminer ubqminer-single
 ```
 Some miners depend on a fallback pool, others do not use them.
-Best practice is to set both to avoid errors.
+Best practice is to set both pools to avoid errors.

 ## Manual config sample
 ethOS requires several file changes in order to intergrate a miner into its config and hash reporting features, when this code has not been created you can manually run a miner.
 In this example we will use grinpro, but you can suppliment it with the miner of your choosing.